 One good suggestion is Sir Walter Safari Tours; friendly and knowledgeable he will take you to some important spots downtown while giving an informative but not too in your face audio description on the way.

-Today head to Brimstone Fortress – It’s a UNESCO site and one of the best preserved historical fortifications in the Americas.
+Head to Brimstone Fortress – It’s a UNESCO site and one of the best preserved historical fortifications in the Americas.
 The construction of the Brimstone Hill Fortress started in 1690 and took just over 100 years to be finished.

 Cannons were first mounted on the Hill in 1689 by the French but following that , the English used the hill as a fortress taking advantage of it’s over 900 foot height.